MaxHalford/eaopt/README.md

 **When are genetic algorithms good to apply?**

 Genetic algorithms (GAs) are often used for [NP-hard problems](https://www.wikiwand.com/en/NP-hardness).
 They *usually* perform better than [hill climbing](https://www.wikiwand.com/en/Hill_climbing) and [simulated annealing](https://www.wikiwand.com/en/Simulated_annealing) because they explore the search space more intelligently.
-However, GAs can also be used for classical problems where the search space makes it difficult for, say, gradient algorithms to be efficient (like the introductory example).
+However, GAs can also be used for classical problems where the search space makes it difficult for, say, gradient algorithms to be efficient - like the introductory example.

 As mentioned earlier, some problems can simply not be written down as [closed-form expressions](https://www.wikiwand.com/en/Closed-form_expression).
 For example tuning the number of layers and of neurons per layer in a neural network is an open problem that doesn't yet have a reliable solution.
 Neural networks architectures used in production are usually designed by human experts.
 The field of [neuroevolution](https://www.wikiwand.com/en/Neuroevolution) aims to train neural networks with evolutionary algorithms.
 As such genetic algorithms are a good candidate for training neural networks, usually by optimizing the network's topology.